Join us for an adventure in flavor!

 The caldo de res is ready to serve.

-Once the soup is ready to serve, find the largest bowl in your kitchen, as this chunky meat and veggie soup would need a lot of space to accommodate.
+Once the soup is ready to serve, find the largest bowl in your kitchen, as this chunky meat and veggie soup would need a lot of space to accommodate it.
 Ladle a generous portion of the clear delicious broth into your bowl, adding the chunks of meat.

 Now add every single veggie to each portion, as no one just wants to end up with just potatoes or carrots.
 Each bowl should have every veggie component.